monster-cookie/starfield-modding-notes/Pack-ins.md

 ## Pack-in Flags
 - Prefab will almost always be on a packing
 - Unknown11 bulldozes ground so the packin can be placed.
+  - This also turns everything in the packing to a single static object so it will break triggers/activators/terminal/NPCs/etc.
+  - If you need activator type objects just put another packin in the main packin to serve as a foundation layer and only the foundation layer packing should have unknown11 on it.

 ## Pack-in Cells